sf-wdi-19-20/WDI21staging/auth/readme.md

 ## Moar Exercises ^_^

-1. Add a `GET /signup` route and view.
+1. Add a `GET /signup` route and view to create a new user
-2. Login a user after `signup` and redirect to a `/profile` page.
+2. When a user signs up, login them in, which will redirect them a `/profile` page.